 Ronald L. Berry, Dean

-The College emphasizes the interrelatedness of disciplines that prepares students for both specific functional responsibilities within larger organizations and for the wide scope of responsibilities typically encountered within smaller organizations.
+The College emphasizes the interrelatedness of business disciplines that prepares students for both specific functional responsibilities within larger organizations and for the wide scope of responsibilities typically encountered within smaller organizations.
 Graduates should be able to function effectively in entry-level positions, advance to higher positions, participate in entrepreneurial ventures, and/or pursue advanced studies.

 The second commitment of the College is to create and disseminate intellectual contributions which will (1) assist in the growth and development of faculty, students, and business; (2) enhance the learning environment in business schools; and (3) contribute to economic development.
 The College places primary emphasis on applied scholarship, but also encourages basic research and instructional development as important parts of the intellectual mission of the College.

-The third commitment of the College is to provide quality service to the community, the profession, and the University.
+The third commitment of the College is to provide quality service to the business community, the profession, and the University.
 In particular, the College strives for state and regional distinction in activities related to entrepreneurial and small business development, and business and economic research.
 Service nurtures ties with the business sector, helps keep academic programs dynamic and relevant, and promotes economic development, particularly through delivery of applied knowledge to regional organizations.

 Students majoring in the traditional business programs leading to a B.B.A. degree must be formally admitted into their respective program prior to enrollment in 3000/4000 level business courses.
 To be admitted into a traditional business program, students must earn as a minimum: (1) a 2.0 grade-point average (4.0 system) on all hours to be credited toward the degree, with credit for 54 semester hours, all exclusive of developmental courses; (2) a grade of “C” in each of the following courses: ENGL 1001 , ENGL 1002 , MATH 1011 or MATH 1013 and MATH 1016 ; and (3) credit in ACCT 2012 and ACCT 2013 , CSCI 1070 , ECON 2001 and ECON 2002 and QMDS 2010 .
 In addition, Computer Information System majors must have completed CINS 2020 .
 3000 and 4000-level CINS courses are open only to junior/senior CBA majors with at least a 2.0 GPA on all hours credited toward the degree, or permission of the department head.